danielFarfan18/ObjectDetection/README.md

 ## Notes

 - Make sure you have enough disk space for the model files
-- The first run might take longer due to model downloads
 - CUDA acceleration is enabled by default if available (for YOLOv5)

 ## Citation